Fraticelli: Background

-Early Franciscans were itinerant preachers, who, following their founder Francis of Assisi, took to heart Christ's injunction in Luke 9:3: "Take nothing for the journey — no staff, no bag, no bread, no money, no extra shirt."
+Early Franciscans were itinerant preachers, who, following their founder Francis of Assisi, took to heart Christ's injunction in Luke 9:3: “Take nothing for the journey – no staff, no bag, no bread, no money, no extra shirt.”
 Living by such a rule required constant begging for alms, and over time this produced tensions, both with potential benefactors faced with repeated appeals from mendicant friars, and with established monastic orders accustomed to aid from the same pool of benefactors.

 Over time, as the order grew, it faced the demands of caring for sick or elderly friars, and providing for its members sent to university for theological training.
 The order divided into two branches, the Zelanti, or Spirituals, and the Relaxati, known later as the Conventuals.
-The Zelanti strictly observed the poverty enjoined by the testament of Saint Francis, and lived isolated and simple lives.
-The Relaxati or 'Conventuals' lived in convents in the towns, tending the attached churches with the necessary liturgical furnishings and devoting themselves also to study and preaching, which required the accumulation and use of books.
+The Zelanti strictly observed the poverty enjoined by the testament of Saint Francis, and lived isolated, simple lives.
+The Relaxati or Conventuals lived in convents in the towns, tending attached churches with the necessary liturgical furnishings and devoting themselves also to studying and preaching, which required the accumulation and use of books.

-In support of the friars' commitment to "holy poverty", Pope Gregory IX adopted a legal construct whereby gifts given to the Franciscans were vested in the Holy See, which granted the friars the mere use of it.
+In support of the friars’ commitment to “holy poverty”, Pope Gregory IX adopted a legal construct whereby gifts to the Franciscans were vested in the Holy See, thus granting the friars mere loaned use of these.
 In this way, they need not be perennially destitute.
-Pope Innocent IV gave the Franciscans permission to appoint "procurators" to buy, sell and administer goods given to them.
-Pope Nicholas III confirmed the arrangement in 1279, in the bull Exiit qui seminat.
-The "Zelanti" or "Spirituals" felt that this abrogated the spirit of the founder, and believed a restricted use of property was more in keeping with the rule.
+Pope Innocent IV gave the Franciscans permission to appoint “procurators” to buy, sell, and administer goods given to them.
+Pope Nicholas III confirmed this arrangement in 1279, in the papal bull Exiit qui seminat.
+The Zelanti or "Spirituals" felt this abrogated the spirit of Saint Francis, and believed a restricted use of property was more in keeping with his rule.
 The differences were not fully adjusted nor was unity ever completely restored between the Spirituals and the main body of the order, the Community.